This is a subject that is of interest to many. Getting enough sleep is essential to your health and well-being.

 Sleep keeps your heart healthy.
 Lack of sleep has been associated with worsening of blood pressure and cholesterol.

 Sleep reduces stress.
-Your ability to deal with stress.
+Lack of sleep reduces your ability to deal with stress.
 When you have sleep problems and lack sleep the body goes into a state of stress.
 This can increase blood pressure, the product of stress hormones.

 Sleep reduces inflammation: The increase in stress raises the level of inflammation in the body.
 This causes more risk for heart-related problems, cancer and diabetes.
 Inflammation is thought to be one of the causes of the deterioration of your body as you age.